thoomkuzhymatthew/EPL_arb_betting/reflections/leoliao03.md

 - **Git Collaboration and Workflow Management**: Deepened my understanding of how to manage workflow on Git using issue-tracking and branch-creation, just like in real-world data science projects.

 - **Pandas Proficiency**: Reinforced my data manipulation skills like being able to bin data, melt dataframes for better plotting etc.

+- **Exploratory Data Analysis**: Working with very simple datasets (just odds and match outcomes) developed my ability to creatively manipulate the data and generate interesting findings like the presence of mispriced odds in home and away games.

 - **Code Documentation**: Writing concise markdown documentation and comments within my functions honed my ability to better communicate my coding logic.